-Submission ID Key Points of Submission Analysis State Interest Yes/No The grounds for this submission include: adjoining and surrounding land available for development in Harrisville in the Township Residential Precinct has a larged been approved and predominantly developed for residential proposed.
-The inclusion of the site represents a logical extension of the Township Residential Precinct has already been approved and predominantly developed for residential and surrounding land available for development in Harrisville in the Township Residential Precinct has already been approved and predominantly developed for residential approxes: The inclusion of the site represents a logical extension of the Township Residential Precinct has a larger proportion of older people in comparison to the general SEQ population.
-There are currently scan retirement facilities and aged care facilities available in the surrounding area, which has a larger proportion of older people in comparison to the general SEQ population.
-There are currently scan retirement facilities and aged care facilities available in the surrounding area; A traffic assessment has found that the intended development would only add 24-27 additional vehicle trips during the network peak hours, with an additional daily traffic generation of 240-270 trips (likely requiring that the intended development would only add 24-27 additional vehicle trips during the network peak hours, with an additional daily traffic generation of 240-270 trips (likely requiring that the intended development would only add 24-27 additional vehicle trips during the network peak hours, with an additional daily traffic generation of 240-270 trips (likely requiring that the site can be adequately serviced by mains water, waste water, hydrand water supply, electrical supply and telecommunications and there is no land contamination identified.
+Submission ID Key Points of Submission Analysis State Interest?
+Yes/No The grounds for this submission include: The inclusion of the site represents a logical extension of the Township Residential Preciont.
+The solution of the site represents a logical extension of the Township Residential Preciont.
+The solution of the site represents a logical extension of the Township Residential Preciont.
+The solution of the site represents a logical extension of the Township Residential Preciont.
+The solution of the general SEQ population.
+There are currently scant retirement facilities and aged care facilities available in the surrounding area; A traffic assessment has found that the intended development would only add 24-27 additional vehicle trips during the network peak hours, with an additional daily traffic generation of 240-270 trips (likely requiring the implementation of simple measures to improve the operation of the intended development of the intended development would only add 24-27 additional vehicle trips during the network peak hours, with an additional daily traffic generation of 240-270 trips (likely requiring the implementation of simple measures to improve the operation of the intended development would only additional daily traffic generation of 240-270 trips (likely requiring the implementation of simple measures to improve the operation of the intensection of North Street/Queen Street).
+The land can be adequately serviced by mains water, waste water, hydrant water supply, electrical supply and telecommunications and there is no land contamination identified. made available in the planning scheme across the region until the next formal review of instrument.
+Notwithstanding, Council will ensure that its planning for the region's long-term urban land supply bit to also address emergent growth issues within the region such as responding to changes in demographic trends and growth scenarios.
+Council's holistic growth management strategy will be reviewed following the commencement of the new planning scheme and will further consider those submissions seeking an alternative urban development to pattern than that contemplated by the draft planning instrument.
+It is anticipated that this growth management strategy will also inform Council's involvement in the next regional plan review.

-st? o Recommendation Significant Change?
+st?
+Recommendation Significant Change?
 Landscaping Code Parking and Access Code.
 3. In Part 6, Zone Codes for the Township Zone (Where No Precinct Applies), amend the Overall Outcome (b)(ii) to include small scale Residential care facilities and Retirement facility as land uses that are intended to occur in the zone and make Residential care facilities and Retirement facility a consistent use in Consistent Uses and Potentially Consistent Uses table in both the base zone and the precinct.
 4. In Part 3, Strategic Framework, Section 3.4 Communities and Character, include a provision in the Strategic Intent and Strategic Outcomes that seeks to ensure Retirement facilities and Residential care facilities are established in localities that have access to an appropriate level of services and infrastructure to cater for the needs of the future residents of these facilities, and also to ensure that their scale and intensity does not detrimentally impact the communities in which they are located.
 Include the requirement that a Social Impact